matdombrock/sllm/README.md

 # SLLM
-A simple, light-weight command line interface for the GPT3 LLM.
+A command line interface for the GPT3 LLM.

 In addition to providing a simple interface for talking with GPT3, this tool also offers a few extra features built on top of the GPT3 API.